 Solriamfetol is a drug that is thought to affect 2 chemicals in the brain that help keep people awake during the day.
-Researchers have studied it as a possible treatment for people who have excessive daytime sleepiness caused by narcolepsy.
+Solriamfetol was not designed or studied as a treatment for the causes of OSA.
+But researchers studied it as a possible treatment for excessive daytime sleepiness caused by OSA.